benstigsen/VTuber/README.md

 elif (volume <= 6): # General noise level
     step = 0
 ```
-Costumize this and test it a few times.
+Customize this and test it a few times.
 Try talking in different volumes to see if it changes frames correctly.